 While several components comprise circulating blood, with each serving specific roles, every cell type originates from hematopoietic stem cells.
 The stem cells grow, multiply, and differentiate under the control of cytokines and growth factors.
 It is during the differentiation process that the stem cells follow distinctive paths to maturity and travel down committed lines of blood cells.
 Each line of blood cells differentiates or matures to perform a specific function.
 The average human body requires nearly 100 billion new blood cells per day, which is why hematopoietic stem cells are self-renewing, or have the ability to proliferate by themselves so that a relatively constant population of stem cells is always readily available (McClance & Heuther, 2014).

 Erythropoiesis is the process by which erythrocytes develop within the bone marrow.
 Erythropoiesis begins with the development of erythroid progenitor cells, which are precursors to future erythrocytes.
 Erythropoietin (EPO) is the primary regulatory hormone for red blood cell production and is required for the maintenance, growth, and development of erythroid progenitor cells (Longo, 2019).
 EPO is produced by healthy kidneys and is the hormone that communicates to the bone marrow to make more red blood cells.
 Under the influence of EPO, cells proliferate and differentiate into specialized pro-erythroblasts, which then pass through a series of stages to become reticulocytes.
 Reticulocytes are immature erythrocytes, and can be measured to assess how well the bone marrow is compensating for anemia.
 A normal reticulocyte count is 1% of an individual's total red blood cell count.
 Approximately 1% of the body's circulating erythrocyte mass is generated every 24 hours.
 Therefore, reticulocytes serve as a good indicator of erythropoietic activity, indicating how well new red blood cells are being produced.
 On average, reticulocytes mature into erythrocytes within 24 to 48 hours (McCance & Heuther, 2014).
-Refer to Figure 1 below
+Refer to Figure 1 below for a graphic depiction of erythrocyte development.

 The Development of An Erythrocyte